Manifestos Galore

 Here's the world premiere of my Self-Help Junkies' Liberation Manifesto.

-I've also written My Brilliant Intentional Career Manifesto, which you can receive by emailing me.
+I've also written My Brilliant Intentional Career Manifesto, which you can find on my career page.

 Here's what I learned about manifestos from my yearlong adventure with them (okay, I exaggerate, I let my writings go dormant for many, many months, so it didn't take THAT long):